No Free Lunch: Non-Asymptotic Analysis of Prediction-Powered Inference: Theoretical Analysis

-where the first term (Eff.
-Gain) captures the gain in efficiency from using a predictor $f$ that is highly correlated with the true label $Y$, and the second term (Eff.
-Loss) captures the loss of efficiency that arises from errors in estimating the covariance from data. \end{restatable} In~\cref{theorem:gen-covariance_estimation} we will characterize the last term in~\cref{eq:split-ppi-general-mse}, which can be combined with \cref{theorem:split-sample-ppi-general-mse,theorem:cross-ppi-general-mse} to give the exact MSE of the~\nameref{def:crossfit-ppi-inf-n} estimator.
-For now, we note that~\cref{eq:split-ppi-general-mse} gives a necessary and sufficient condition for~\nameref{def:split-ppi-inf-n} to fail to provide benefits over using only labeled examples. \begin{restatable}[Condition for Worse Performance]{corollary}{ConditionWorseSplit} $\MSE(\thetah_{\text{SS-PPI++}}) > (\sigma_y^2 / n)$ if and only if $\mathbb{E}[(\hat{\sigma}_{fy} - \sigma_{fy})^2] > \sigma_{fy}^2,$ i.e., if the $\MSE$ in covariance estimation is higher than the squared covariance. \end{restatable} In other words, there is no free lunch, but rather an intuitive trade-off: If the error in estimating the covariance $\sigma_{fy}$ is higher than the magnitude of $\sigma_{fy}$, then~\nameref{def:split-ppi-inf-n} performs worse than simply using the $n$ labeled examples alone. \Cref{corollary:performant-ppi,corr:ss-ppi-worse-implies-cf-ppi-worse} together imply that if this estimation error is too large, then~\nameref{def:crossfit-ppi-inf-n} similarly under-performs the~\nameref{def:classical-n} estimator.
+The first term is the variance of the classical estimator.
+The second term (Eff.
+Gain) captures the gain in efficiency from using a predictor $f$ that is correlated with the true label $Y$, and the third term (Eff.
+Loss) captures the loss of efficiency that arises from the expected error in estimating the covariance from finite samples.
+In~\cref{theorem:gen-covariance_estimation} we will characterize the loss term in~\cref{eq:xfit-ppi-mse}, which can be combined with \cref{theorem:cross-ppi-general-mse} to give the exact variance of the~\nameref{def:cross-ppi-inf-N} estimator.
+For now,~\cref{eq:xfit-ppi-mse} yields intuition for when~\nameref{def:cross-ppi-inf-N} fails to provide benefit.